 Will Deputy Troy focus on the amendments?
 Please, will the Deputies let Deputy Troy speak?

 On a point of order, Deputy Troy has made a botún of calling us the wrong name.
 We do not want to be associated with any alliance or anything associated with the Minister, Deputy Ross.
 More importantly, we did not do any greasy deal.
-Fianna Fáil Members the only ones who are keeping the Government in place.
+Fianna Fáil Members are the only ones who are keeping the Government in place.
 I would appreciate it if Deputy Troy would withdraw that remark because we did not do any deal with the Minister, Deputy Ross, and would not touch him with a 40-foot barge pole at this stage.

 The Attorney General stated the Minister made a dog's dinner of it.